 Proxy Overhead

 The average time, in milliseconds, that Smartling's GDN proxy layer spends processing a request.
-This includes content retrieval, translation injection, and request routing.
+This portion of the total request time is attributable to the GDN rather than to your origin server.

 Upstream Response

-The time, in milliseconds, your origin server takes to respond to a GDN request.
-This measures how long your backend takes to deliver content before Smartling can process and serve it.
+The average time, in milliseconds, your origin server takes to respond to requests forwarded by the GDN.
+This measures how long your backend takes to deliver content for Smartling to process and serve.

 What it tells you: This reflects your own infrastructure's performance.
+The GDN measures this time but does not control it.
 If Upstream Response is high or increasing, the bottleneck is on your origin server, not within the GDN.

 This table breaks down requests from the past 24 hours by HTTP response code category.
 Each row shows a Total Count, a Percentage of overall traffic, and a Trend compared to the previous day.